 The legislation led to the most ambitious declassification effort in American history—more than five million documents in total.
 Over the next 25 years, the government fully released 88 percent of materials related to the assassination, and another 11 percent of partially redacted documents.
 As of October 2017, only one percent of documents remained classified.

 There have been no shocking revelations in these documents; nothing to challenge the conclusions of the Warren Commission that Lee Harvey Oswald acted alone.
-Moreover, there have been no convincing alternative explanation of what took place in Dallas on November 22, 1963.
+Moreover, there have been no convincing alternative explanations of what took place in Dallas on November 22, 1963.
 At the same time, authors such as Gerald Posner (Case Closed) and Vincent Bugliosi (Reclaiming History) effectively refuted all the major conspiracy theories.
 Technology has also conspired against conspiracy.
 Digital recreations of the Zapruder film prove conclusively that all three shots fired at the Kennedy motorcade came from the sixth floor of the Book Depository Building.
-There were no second shooters or magic bullets; just Oswald and a high-powered rifle.
+There were no second shooters or conspiracies; just Oswald and a high-powered rifle.

 Yet the declassified documents have highlighted one major flaw with the Warren Commission: its failure to present a convincing explanation for why Lee Harvey Oswald shot JFK.
 Much of the final commission report represented an indictment of Oswald.
 It failed to ascribe a single motive, but it made a strong case that Oswald was little more than a disaffected sociopath in desperate need of attention.
 It spent a great deal of effort showing how the events in his childhood—growing up without a father, making few friends, and dealing with an overbearing mother—molded him into an angry, embittered misfit.